 You’ve had your consultation and set the date for your bariatric surgery.
 Now, it’s time for all the preparations.
 One aspect of your pre-surgery prep is the pre-op liquid diet.

 In preparation for your surgery, you might be asked to lose some weight in order to facilitate laparoscopic approach.
-This is usually started 2-4 weeks prior to scheduled surgery.
-This approach is used to reduce thickness and stiffness of the abdominal wall, reduce enlarged liver, and assist surgeon in flawless execution of the procedure.
-It also is improves your mobility and work of effective breathing.
+This is usually started 2 weeks to 2 days prior to scheduled surgery.
+This approach is used to reduce thickness and stiffness of the abdominal wall, reduce enlarged liver, and assist the surgeon in flawless execution of the procedure.
+It also improves your mobility and work of effective breathing.

 In the weeks before your procedure, your surgeon will place you on a pre-bariatric surgery liquid diet.
 How long this lasts and what the step-up process looks like varies between patients.
 Here’s what you need to know about this diet.